Tree of Life Project Management and Operations

 An ambitious project to read the genomes of 1,000 freshwater and marine species that represent more than 500 symbiotic relationships, ...

 Darwin Tree of Life Project

-The Darwin Tree of Life Project, led by the Wellcome Sanger Institute, plans to read the genomes of all known species ...
+The Darwin Tree of Life Project is a collaboration by scientific partners to produce high-quality reference genomes for all known species ...

 All life is linked by the common thread of DNA, modified through evolution.
 We use whole genome sequences to explore the ...

 Our research group uses genomics to investigate insect biodiversity and malaria transmission.